-Considering the principal statutes governing the disclosure of agency legal materials, the Conference has also identified problems-inconsistencies and uncertainties, for example-that Congress could remedy through statutory reforms.
+Considering the principal statutes governing the disclosure of agency legal materials, the Conference has also identified problems-inconsistencies and uncertainties, for example-that Congress should remedy through statutory reforms.
 Developed at different times and for different purposes, these statutes contain overlapping requirements that are sometimes difficult to harmonize.
 Some statutes are quite old-the Federal Register Act, for example, dates from 1935-and technological developments and organizational changes have rendered certain provisions outdated or obsolete.
-Some statutory provisions are vague, which has led to litigation over their meaning and differing agency practices.
-In a few instances, statutes governing the disclosure of agency legal materials contain drafting errors.6
+Some statutory provisions are vague, which has led to litigation over their meaning and to differing agency practices.
+In a few instances, statutes governing the disclosure of agency legal materials contain drafting errors.

-To ensure that agencies provide ready public access to important legal materials in the most efficient way possible, this Recommendation identifies several possible statutory reforms that, if enacted by Congress, would provide clear standards as to what legal materials agencies must publish in the Federal Register, post on their websites, or otherwise proactively disclose.
-The Conference recognizes that these statutory reforms would impose additional upfront and ongoing costs on agencies.
+To ensure that agencies provide ready public access to important legal materials in the most efficient way possible manner, this Recommendation identifies several possible statutory reforms that, if enacted by Congress, would provide clear standards as to what legal materials agencies must publish in the Federal Register, post on their websites, or otherwise proactively disclose.
+The Conference recognizes that these statutory reforms would impose additional initial upfront and ongoing costs on agencies.
 At the same time, proactive disclosure of agency legal materials may save staff time or money through a reduction in the volume of FOIA requests or printing costs, or an increase in the speed with which agency staff will be able to respond to remaining FOIA requests.
-In assigning responsibilities for overseeing the development and implementation of the proactive disclosure plans and for overseeing the agency's compliance with all legal requirements for the proactive disclosure of agency legal materials agencies may wish to consider existing officials and the potential for overlapping or shared responsibilities.7
+In assigning responsibilities for overseeing the development and implementation of the proactive disclosure plans and for overseeing the agency's compliance